chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

         - Check if the Home tab is selected by default for a signed in user.
         - Check if the settings button is displayed for signed in user.
         - Verify that the home screen displays 9 news cards.
-        - Verify that the user is able to see the refresh button
         - Check if the app is displaying General news when the user is clicking on the General tab.
-        - Check if the user is able to click on the refresh button
-        - Verify that the the page is refreshed and stays on the General tab
         - Check if the app is displaying Business news when the user is clicking on the Business tab.
-        - Check if the user is able to click on the refresh button
-        - Verify that the the page is refreshed and stays on the Business tab
         - Check if the app is displaying Entertainment news when the user is clicking on the Entertainment tab.
         - Check if the app is displaying Health news when the user is clicking on the Health tab.
         - Check if the app is displaying Science news when the user is clicking on the Science tab.